MetaMask/metamask-docs/snaps/how-to/manage-keys.md

 # Manage keys

-The [Snaps JSON-RPC API](../reference/rpc-api.md) allows you to manage users' private keys with their approval.
+The [Snaps API](../reference/rpc-api.md) allows you to manage users' private keys with their approval.

 :::caution important